cds-snc/notification-documentation/src/en/README.md

 # Technical documentation

+This documentation is for developers who want to integrate the GC Notify API with a web application or back office system.

-Integrate the GC Notify API with your web application or back office system to send email or text messages automatically.
+Integrating the GC Notify API allows you to send email or text messages automatically.